+2 02 337 789 71

 Overnight at Luxor

-Later this morning, we head to the West Bank of the Nile where we will see the two massive statues known as the Colossi of Memnon.
-From there on, we move to the famous Valley of the Kings that will give you chills and continue to the imposing colonnaded Temple of Queen Hatshepsut known in Arabic as “Deir el Bahary”.
-Your private driver will transfer you back to your hotel freshen up before our evening wander around the Temple of Karnak, a vast open-air museum and the second largest ancient religious site in the world.
-Now on to another fun ride on the sleeper train back toward Cairo.
+Today, we head to the West Bank of the Nile where we will see the two massive statues known as the Colossi of Memnon.
+From there on, we move to the famous Valley of the Kings.
+Later, your driver will transfer you back to your hotel freshen up before for our evening wander around the Temple of Karnak – a vast open-air museum and the second largest ancient religious site in the world.

 Meals: Breakfast, Dinner.

-You will be met and assisted by our friendly representative who will transfer you to your chosen hotel to check-in and freshen up.
-Later this morning, your private guide will take you on a tour down the endless halls of the Egyptian Museum.
-Explore some of the richest ancient treasures left behind centuries ago, many items, statues and jewels will just leave you fascinated !
-At the museum keep an eye out for the King Tut’s solid gold death mask.
-A sight to uphold.
+Once you arrive in Cairo, you will be met by a representative who will transfer you to your hotel to check in and freshen up.
+Later, your guide will take you to explore the Egyptian Museum.
+While you’re at the museum, keep an eye out for King Tut’s solid gold death mask. – a sight to uphold.

-Sit back and relax, the afternoon and evening are all yours to enjoy and spend as you wish.
+Sit back and relax, the afternoon and evening is yours to enjoy and spend as you wish.

 Nile Cruise Dinner: